OpenEvalProject/evals/manuscripts/elife-78169/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/0190ak572 Department of Anthropology, New York University New York United States
+1. Department of Anthropology, New York University New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-2. https://ror.org/03yghzc09 Department of Psychology, University of Exeter Exeter United Kingdom
+2. Department of Psychology, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-3. https://ror.org/03efmqc40 School of Life Sciences, Center for Evolution and Medicine, School of Human Evolution and Social Change, and the ASU-Banner Neurodegenerative Disease Research Center, Arizona State University Tempe United States
+3. School of Life Sciences, Center for Evolution and Medicine, School of Human Evolution and Social Change, and the ASU-Banner Neurodegenerative Disease Research Center, Arizona State University Tempe United States ([ROR:03efmqc40](https://ror.org/03efmqc40))
-4. https://ror.org/012bxv356 Biopsychological Laboratory, University of Mysore Mysuru India
+4. Biopsychological Laboratory, University of Mysore Mysuru India ([ROR:012bxv356](https://ror.org/012bxv356))
-5. https://ror.org/01rb75107 National Institute for Advanced Studies Bengaluru India
+5. National Institute for Advanced Studies Bengaluru India ([ROR:01rb75107](https://ror.org/01rb75107))
-6. https://ror.org/02e22ra24 Ashoka Trust for Research in Ecology and the Environment Bengaluru India
+6. Ashoka Trust for Research in Ecology and the Environment Bengaluru India ([ROR:02e22ra24](https://ror.org/02e22ra24))
-7. https://ror.org/0038zp908 Institute of Genetics and Animal Biotechnology, Polish Academy of Sciences Garbatka Poland
+7. Institute of Genetics and Animal Biotechnology, Polish Academy of Sciences Garbatka Poland ([ROR:0038zp908](https://ror.org/0038zp908))
-8. https://ror.org/028wp3y58 Department of Biology, Chulalongkorn University Bangkok Thailand
+8. Department of Biology, Chulalongkorn University Bangkok Thailand ([ROR:028wp3y58](https://ror.org/028wp3y58))
-9. https://ror.org/028wp3y58 National Primate Research Center of Thailand, Chulalongkorn University Saraburi Thailand
+9. National Primate Research Center of Thailand, Chulalongkorn University Saraburi Thailand ([ROR:028wp3y58](https://ror.org/028wp3y58))
-10. https://ror.org/02frt9q65 Key Laboratory of Ecology of Rare and Endangered Species and Environmental Protection, Guangxi Normal University Guilin China
+10. Key Laboratory of Ecology of Rare and Endangered Species and Environmental Protection, Guangxi Normal University Guilin China ([ROR:02frt9q65](https://ror.org/02frt9q65))

 † Corresponding author

 ## Abstract

-Of all the non-human primate species studied by researchers, the rhesus macaque ( Macaca mulatta ) is likely the most widely used across biological disciplines.
+Of all the non-human primate species studied by researchers, the rhesus macaque (Macaca mulatta) is likely the most widely used across biological disciplines.
 Rhesus macaques have thrived during the Anthropocene and now have the largest natural range of any non-human primate.
 They are highly social, exhibit marked genetic diversity, and display remarkable niche flexibility (which allows them to live in a range of habitats and survive on a variety of diets).
 These characteristics mean that rhesus macaques are well-suited for understanding the links between sociality, health and fitness, and also for investigating intra-specific variation, adaptation and other topics in evolutionary ecology.

 ## Introduction